If you’ve been wondering long about your Trucking career, please don’t!

 If lucky enough, you can work for any of them.

-According to O*Net, a 11% there will be a 11% increase in demand for diesel mechanics.
+According to O*Net, there will be an 11% increase in demand for diesel mechanics.

 While a 13% increase in jobs for truck drivers will be made between 2012 and 2022 (O*Net, 2015).